tumcms/IfcInfraToolKit/README.md

 ## Build the project

 After cloning the code, you find a `*.sln` file.
-Please re-install all referenced nuget packages and clone the `GeometryGymIfc` submodule (alternatively use NuGet to get a suitable copy).
+Please re-install all referenced nuget packages.

 Build `InfraToolKit_Common` first as the Dynamo-specific libs reference the build result of the `_Common` library.